AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/azure-dev-ops.md

 #### List work items

-This action module retrieves all work items of a specific type in an Azure DevOps project.
+This action module retrieves all work items of a specific type in an [!DNL Azure DevOps] project.

 The module returns the ID of the main work item and any associated fields, along with any custom fields and values that the connection accesses.
 You can map this information in subsequent modules in the scenario.